Patrice Franceschi

-Patrice Franceschi (born December 18, 1954 in Toulon) is a French adventurer.
+Patrice Franceschi (born December 18, 1954, in Toulon) is a French adventurer of Corsican descent.

 Franceschi is also a writer, a documentary & film maker, a sailor and a pilot.
 He has been awarded several medals and distinctions.
 Patrice Franceschi was also at the origins of many humanitarian missions in war zones (Bosnia-Herzegovina, Kurdistan, Somalia, Afghanistan, etc.).
-He is former Chairman of the Société des Explorateurs Français, and former Chairman and co-founder of Solidarités International.
+He is former chairman of the Société des Explorateurs Français, and former chairman and co-founder of Solidarités International.